Professorial Chair in Intensive Care Medicine at the William Harvey Research Institute and Barts Health

 Professors Hinds and Caulfield would be delighted to meet potential donors.
 Meetings with other leaders and key individuals from Barts and QMUL can be arranged as required.

-To read an interview with Charles Hinds by Cavendish Medical News, go to Interview
+To read an interview with Charles Hinds by Cavendish Medical News, go to

 To express an interest and discuss next steps contact: